eguvenc/Auth/README.md

 ### Multifactor Authentication

-Multifactor authentication makes the identity confirmation easier with the methods <b>OTP</b>, <b>Çağrı</b>, <b>Sms</b> or <b>QRCode</b> after a user logs in.
+Multifactor authentication makes the identity confirmation easier with the methods <b>OTP</b>, <b>Call</b>, <b>Sms</b> or <b>QRCode</b> after a user logs in.

-After a successful login, the user identity is cached permanently(3600 seconds by default).
+After a successful login, the user identity is cached permanently (3600 seconds by default).
 If the user is wanted to be approved,  permanent identities must be become temporary with the method <kbd>$identity->makeTemporary()</kbd> (300 seconds by default).
 A temporary idendity expires within 300 seconds itself.

 In multifactor authentication, after user logs in,